A Wall Street trader sells $100m: market platforms empower him, while charging 0.25% or less.

 Sharon has other talents that could be remunerative; experience in a distribution depot, and as a cleaner.
 She’s good with pets or children, and cooks regularly.
 Her school taught the basics of gardening.

 Should she be in markets for those skills instead?
-Who knows?
+She can’t know.
 She has no data to inform her search for opportunity.

 So, she arbitrarily decides on two delivery markets then seeks one for petcare.
 But which?
 Rover has raised hundreds of millions to slug it out for worldwide dog-walking dominance with rival Wag! who haven’t launched in London yet, but might do so anytime.
 That would likely involve price subsidies and a marketing blitz that moves her potential buyers out of Rover where she would have built a track record.
 Sharon gains nothing from these warring labor platforms’ global ambitions.
 She just needs to sell her range of skills locally.